 - an Academic Supervisor, based at the University of Bath

 - a Practice-based Supervisor, who is an expert in the field in which you wish to conduct your research.

 Teaching takes the form of online units, which include resource libraries, access to all of the online journals (held by the University of Bath Library), and a structured series of activities, online discussion boards and synchronous webinars.

 All resources can be accessed through ‘PD Online’ - our bespoke virtual learning environment.
 You will also be able to submit your assignments on PD Online and communicate directly with staff and your fellow students.

-A Summer School is held once a year at the University.
-You will be expected to attend Summer School in September at the beginning of your first year (phase 1) and at the beginning of your second year (phase 2).
+A Summer School is held once a year online.
+You will be expected to attend the online Summer School in September at the beginning of your first year (phase 1) and at the beginning of your second year (phase 2).

 Once you have passed all units in phases 1 and 2, you will take part in a ‘transfer interview’ to enable you to enter into the research phase of your studies.

 This will consist of an oral interview with your academic supervisor and another member of academic staff to discuss your proposed Doctoral project and ensure that it is robust and feasible.

 Professional development is a crucial element of doctoral study, not only in supporting your research but also as part of your longer term career development.
 Our DoctoralSkills workshops and courses will help you build your skills and help you succeed in your doctorate.